 Be Prepared and Set Goals

-Attending any fashion week is a big deal if you're a small or medium fashion blogger, but don’t loose sight of WHY you’re attending.
+Attending any fashion week is a big deal if you're a small or medium fashion blogger or influencer, but don’t lose sight of WHY you’re attending.
 Make a list of what you hope to learn or accomplish during your stay in Milan and prioritize your goals.
 Then you will have an amazing fashion week blog post.

 Go beyond just being “seen and photographed” and remember that you can play an important role in the life of an emerging brand with your coverage.
-Think about your bag and what you want to have on hand: a notepad for interviews, business cards (I can’t tell you how many fashion bloggers I ran into without them, these are a MUST), a phone charger and back-up portable battery charger, your professional camera, water and even ballerina flats.
+Think about your bag and what you want to have on hand: a notepad for interviews, business cards (I can’t tell you how many fashion bloggers I ran into without them, these are a MUST), a phone charger, and a back-up portable battery charger, your professional camera, water, and even ballerina flats.

 If one of your goals is to take street style photographs of your outfits around Milan be sure to travel with a friend.
 Don’t assume you’ll find a photographer who is willing to follow you throughout Milan—and if you do, treat them to an aperitivo!